MiaZmy1221/PossibleVulAndAtt/VulAndAtt.md

 | Vandal | Unsecured balance |  | Yes | |
 | Vandal | (Re) Destroyable contract | This kind of vulnerability belongs to unprotected functions in the Mythril. | Yes | |
 | Vandal | (Re) Use of origin |  | Yes | |

+## teEther
+teEther is not based on specific attacks/vulnerabilities.